-You’ve spent all that money and the prize of a better representative team, a college scholarship or selection to an elite academy could be just within grasp.
-It’s so hard not to feel like you’re child is throwing all your hard earned-cash away!
+You’ve spent all that money and the prize of a better representative team, a college scholarship or selection to an elite academy could be their within grasp.
+It’s hard not to feel like they’re throwing all that hard earned-cash away!

-Imagine you bought an investment house that looked great from the outside and in the early days was earning you a decent rent.
+Imagine if you bought an investment house that looked great on the outside and in the early days was earning you a decent rent.
 A few years in you find that the house is full of termites and needs major repairs.
 You start ploughing the cash in, but the problems just keep cropping up.

 Mistake 2: Owning the decision more than your child does

-If a young person has lost the desire to chase after a dream, you can’t carry them on towards it.
+If a young person has lost the desire to chase after a dream, you can’t take it over for them.
 There will be too many hurdles to get over for them to reach any success.
 We need to remember that this is their life, their talent and their time.
 Not ours.
-Sure we might like watching them, and feel proud to be their parent, but it’s all theirs.
-So, give them space to make their own decisions and keep telling them that you know they’re capable of doing whatever they want.
+We might like watching them, and feel proud to be their parent, but it’s all theirs.

+Give them space to make their own decisions and keep telling them that you know they’re capable of doing that.
 Help them to know that you’ve got their back.

 Mistake 3: Seeing your child as a quitter

 In the world of gymnastics, when the girls decide to finish up, they call it retirement.
 All the parents at our club joke about wishing we could retire at 15 or 17.

-Honestly, would you not have an issue with doing multiple backflips on a plank of wood three inches wide?
-Do you think there’s not some logic in having a second thought about running at speed towards a stationary object and then doing a cartwheel and backflip onto it?
+Honestly, would you not have an issue with doing backflips on a plank of wood three inches wide?
+Do you think there’s not some logic in having a second thought about running at speed towards a stationary object and then doing a cartwheel onto it?

 Mistake 5: Worrying about what other parents will think